Skip to main content

 Token provisioning

 The token provisioning process secures sensitive payment information and validates your entity with your TRID.
 A network token with both of these values will be generated for an applicable card.
 Once activated, you can use this token as part of a payment transaction.
+Apple Pay tokens cannot be tokenized.

 You have the option of generating tokens after a successful authorization, which reduces latency from consumer interactions.